abd-msyukyu-odoo/fillit/README.md

 `cd fillit-tests`
 `./test /path/to/fillit size`

-to test with 10 randomly picked tetriminos, change 10 to whatever.
+to test with "size" randomly picked tetriminos, change size to whatever.